Greenland's prime minister says island can't be bought and US isn't showing respect

 "The talks from the United States have not been respectful,” Nielsen said at a news conference at the prime minister’s Marienborg official residence in Lyngby, 12 kilometers (8 miles) north of Copenhagen.

-“The words used have not be respectful.
+“The words used have not been respectful.
 That’s why we need in this situation, we need to stand together,” he added.

 Political parties in Greenland, which has been leaning toward eventual independence from Denmark for years, recently agreed to form a broad-based new coalition government in the face of Trump’s designs on the territory.